General Class Policies

 Computer Requirement

-Each CSU student is required to have ready access throughout the semester to a laptop computer that meets faculty-approved hardware and software requirements for the student’s academic program.
-Students will sign a statement attesting to such access.
-For further information on CSU’s Official Notebook Computer Policy, please go to https://www.clayton.edu/hub/services/student-services/itp-choice/notebook-computer-policy.
+Each CSU student is required to have “on demand access” to a laptop computer throughout the semester.
+Students will be required to sign a statement attesting to such access.
+For further information on CSU’s Computer Devices Policy, see the Academic Catalog and Student Handbook.

 All CSU students are required to be in regular communication with their instructors via their CSU email account.
 Use only your CSU email account to communicate academic information to your instructor.